ggreen86/XLSX-Workbook-Class/README.md

 ## Release 49

 Release 49 is released to provide a new method for adding a sheet to an existing workbook file; see method SaveTableToWorkbookSheetEx().
 Also, I have added a "fudge" factor for when calculating the best-fit for columns containing numeric values in an attempt to address two reported issues.
+Additionally, the documentation has been updated for the new method and some typos corrected.
 See Release Notes for more information.

 ## Written By